353words/looping/README.md

 23 }
 ```

 Listing 6 shows adding a bonus to every VIP member.
 On lines 05-09 you define the `Account` type.
-On lines 17-21 you iterator over the account and add a $1,000 bonus to VIP members.
+On lines 17-21 you iterate over the account and add a $1,000 bonus to VIP members.
 However, when you print the bank on line 22 you don't see a change.
 This is since `a` is a copy of the value inside the `bank` slice.
 We say the two variable version of `range` uses value semantics.